software-students-fall2023/3-python-package-exercise-ayr/README.md

 ## How to run unit tests
-1.Simple example unit tests are included within the `tests` directory.
+- Simple example unit tests are included within the `tests` directory.
 To run these tests...
-2. Install pytest in a virtual environment.
+- Install pytest in a virtual environment.
-3. Run the tests from the main project directory: `python3 -m pytest`.
+- Run the tests from the main project directory: `python3 -m pytest`.
-4. Tests should never fail.
+- Tests should never fail.
 Any failed tests indicate that the production code is behaving differently from the behavior the tests expect.

 ## Group Members